WestMichiganRubyTraining/challenges/readme.md

 git config --global user.email "your_email@whatever.com"
 ```

-* cd to your gem’s project root directory
+* cd to your project's root directory

 * Initialize a git project in this directory `git init`